craftingcity/The-Known-World/Prenotes May 24 23.md

 Elsewise, we're running [[Thanatos]] as hexcrawl, they are south of the mountain range and north of [[Neranteen, the City of the Fishers]].

+try not to kill anyone this time :)

 ### What happened?